 Teen Stress Skills

-Mounting evidence creates a compelling picture of a world in which students face the greatest levels of stress and mental health challenges than at any other time in history.
+Mounting evidence creates a compelling picture of a world in which students face historically high levels of stress and mental health challenges.
 The National Institute of Mental Health reports:

-- more than 2 million teens report experiencing depression that impairs their daily function, and
+- more than 2 million teens report experiencing depression that impairs their daily function.

 Why Are Teens So Vulnerable?